lets-talk/chat-utils/README.md

 The packages folder will contains all the components.
 All components should be complete on their own.
-Like they must have a package.json to maintain their version.
-Package.json file should have a main property set to point the entry point.
+Like they must have a package.json to maintain their version. package.json file should have a main property set to point the entry point.
 Its always better to compile the es6 source-code to es5 using babel.
-All these optimization has been done in Button component.
+All these optimization has been done in the components.

 # Storybook Enhancement using Addons
 1. addon-knobs: Storybook Addon Knobs allow you to edit React props dynamically using the Storybook UI.
 You can also use Knobs as a dynamic variable inside stories in Storybook.